samgusa/FetchRecipeApp/README.md

 ### Focus Areas: What specific areas of the project did you prioritize?
 Why did you choose to focus on these areas?

-I prioritized creating the caching mechanism for the app.
-Since this is an area that I haven't experienced in quite some time it took a little time to research how to do this.
+I focused mostly on  creating the User Interface for the app.
+This includes areas such as research for creating the caching mechanism for the images.

 ### Time Spent: Approximately how long did you spend working on this project?
 How did you allocate your time?
 I timed myself when doing this.
 I spent around 4 hours and 25 minutes to complete this assignment.